rhysperry111/LTE-Cell-Scanner/README.md

 # An enhanced LTE Cell Scanner/tracker
 - Support both FDD and TDD
 - OpenCL accelerated
+- Full Receiver algorithm for LTE 100 RB downlink (Matlab and GNU Octave scripts)
-- Full Receiver (Matlab script) for 100 RB: from IQ sample to PDSCH output and RRC SIB messages
+  - from IQ sample to PDSCH output and RRC SIB messages
 - Support Hackrf, rtlsdr, BladeRF and USRP

 (It has gone too far away from the Evrytania/LTE-Cell-Scanner during the period I had less experience.
 I won't push this ugly work back. :))